liuyanyi/OWLDashboard/readme.md

 Add your own Database in `application-template.yml`and rename it to `application.yml`

+Add your own SSL info in `application.yml`, HTTP port should config in `OwlDashBoardApplication.java`

+If you don't need HTTPS, you can delete SSL config in `application.yml` and `OwlDashBoardApplication.java`

 As well, you should also use `Data.sql` to import data.

 ### TODO

+Add Spring Security Demo.

+Add competition information.

-Add Viedo player for every competition
+Add Viedo player for every competition.